I Used to Be Darker: Critical response

 On Rotten Tomatoes the film has an approval rating of 81% based on 21 reviews, with an average rating of 7.34 out of 10.
 On Metacritic, the film received a weighted average score of 69 out of 100, based on 10 reviews, which indicates "generally favorable" reviews.

 A.A.
 Dowd of The A.V.
 Club gave the film a grade A−, and wrote: "Drenched in the evening glow of its urban and suburban backdrops, Darker comes alive in the dark, when its characters are drowning their sorrows in song, the sauce, or conversation."

 Sheri Linden of the Los Angeles Times wrote: "It's a story of contained chaos, quietly observed — one that catches fire more in retrospect than in the viewing."
 Albert Nowicki of Movies Room ranked it among the fifteen best overlooked 21st century indie films.

 Accolades

-I Used to Be Darker won the award for Best Narrative Feature at the Berlin International Film Festival in 2013 and Matthew Porterfield won the award for Best Director at the Buenos Aires International Festival of Independent Cinema.
+I Used to Be Darker won the award for Best Narrative Feature at the Berlin International Film Festival in 2013 and Matthew Porterfield also won the award for Best Director at the Buenos Aires International Festival of Independent Cinema.